tauri-apps/tauri-docs/docs/guides/architecture/inter-process-communication/independent.md

 ---
-slug: /guides/architecture/brownfield
+sidebar_label: Independent
 ---

-# Brownfield Pattern
+# Independent Pattern

 _**This is the default pattern.**_